Cybersecurity Trends and Insights

 Analyze the Threat Landscape and Vulnerabilities

-2. Internal Vulnerability Assessment: Regularly perform on your internal systems to uncover weaknesses such as outdated software, misconfigured settings, and insufficient employee training.
+2. Internal Vulnerability Assessment: Regularly perform assessments on your internal systems to uncover weaknesses such as outdated software, misconfigured settings, and insufficient employee training.
 Notably, 87% of data breaches stem from stolen credentials, underscoring the importance of robust internal security measures.

 Each box represents a step in the cybersecurity risk assessment process.
 Follow the arrows to see how each step leads to the next, helping organizations strengthen their security measures.